Negotiations on shaky vines

 Hendrik looked apprehensively at her vine “what is that?”

-Henrik looked at her with wide eyes, looked down for a second and looked back up.
-“It sounds a bit to good to be true, but I trust you, I’m ready”.
+Henrik looked at her with wide eyes, looked down for a second, and then looked back up.
+“It sounds a bit too good to be true, but I trust you, I’m ready.”
 He closed his eyes and lifted his head to give her access.

 She applied the sap to all the relevant parts and after a few seconds washed it away with water and some soap.
 “Ok you can check now” Hendrik lifted his working hand to touch his cheek.
 His hand grazed over his skin.

-She made sure to drag it out “I’m so proud of you, good girl!”.
-A shiver went trough Hendrik like lighting.
+She made sure to drag it out “I’m so proud of you, good girl!”
+A shiver went through Hendrik.
 “Did you enjoy that? good girl!” another shiver, Henrik was blushing a deep red.

 Deciding to not overwhelm her ward she pulled back and walked to the door.
 “I’ll go make you some food and desert now, come when you are ready” she was stopped from leaving by Hendrik still holding onto the vine.

-He was still blushing “I just wanted say thanks…it means a lot for me to have someone I can….trust”. during the last part his words trailed of a bit, he must be quite tired.
+He was still blushing “I just wanted to say thanks…it means a lot for me to have someone I can….trust.”
+During the last part his words trailed off a bit, he must be quite tired.

-He didn’t trust people, he hadn’t for over 7 years.
+He didn’t trust people, he hadn’t for over 6 years.
 There was always the question of possible lies, traps, or hidden intentions.
-Even Nora, who had held his life in her hand so many times, that had served him for so many years was not exempt.
-Of course, he trusted her to a certain extent, but the thoughts of betrayal or deception was never far from his mind.
+Even Nora, who had held his life in her hand so many times, that had served him for so many years was not fully exempt.
+Of course, he trusted her more than anyone else on Centhia, but the thoughts of betrayal or deception were never far from his mind.

 How was it possible that he trusted this affini more than his most loyal protector?
 He wanted to trust Mertha, more than anything.
-Of course, it made little sense, trust could only be built to be broken, he had learned that.
+Of course, that made little sense as well. trust could only be built to be broken, he had learned that many years ago.
 And even if he wanted to trust her, he needed to know that it was truthful, not some trick.
 For once the logical path that had guided him the last 10 years of his life and the yearning that he had developed the last 2 days were in agreement: he need to ask Mertha.

 When he was done and walked out into the living room the food was almost done.
 Salmon with creamed pasta and lemon sauce, it smelled divine.
 Mertha extended a few thick vines that he could use as a makeshift ladder to get onto the chair.

 Mertha placed the food in front of him and a small bowl of water for herself.
 Should he ask her now?
-Perhaps he should wait until after the meal.....Unless the food was the things affecting him, no!
+Perhaps he should wait until after the meal.....Unless the food was the thing affecting him, no!
 Martha wouldn’t do that.
-Or was that just what he had been manipulated into believing.
+Or was that just what he had been manipulated into believing?

 He looked up, she looked sad and a bit confused.
-Then she went still for a moment.
+Then the affini went still for a moment.
 “Oh no…..” her voice was filled with a melody so sad it almost hurt to listen to.
 Her form collapsed into itself.
-In a primal showcase of saddens her form revealed that the human-like form was a mere choice, not something solid.
+In a primal showcase of sadness, her form revealed that the human-like form was a mere choice, not something solid.